AlpsMonaco/go-http-middleware/README.md

 # go-http-middleware
 A middleware library for go standard net/http library.

-Simply add two line of code for middleware intergration of net/http.
+# Features
+* no more third party library requires.
+* core code are easy to learn and understand.
-Fully compatible with the net/http library
+* fully compatible with the `net/http` library

 # Quick Start
 ```go